aa-3275/Sql_Projects/README.md

 # Sql_Projects
-This repository consist of SQL codes for of HR management database.
+This repository consists of SQL codes for the HR management database.